marcus-hiles/vuejs-gutenberg-block/README.md

 # vuejs-gutenberg-block

-An attempt at building a Gutenberg block using vue.js
+An old attempt at building a Gutenberg block using vue.js